-If you have reasonable size plan and a certain level of funding, make sure that your NDIS plan includes support coordination.
-Support coordinator can work alongside you to connect to the right services helping you achieve your NDIS plan goals.
+If you have a reasonable size plan and a certain level of funding, make sure that your NDIS plan includes support coordination.
+A support coordinator can work alongside you to connect to the right services helping you achieve your NDIS plan goals.

 2. Supported employment (Category Code – 10)

 If you have supported employment funded, it may appear in your plan as ‘Finding and Keeping a Job’.
 If you have this category funded in your NDIS plan, it may help you by speaking to the right provider who can then work with you to explore what an Ideal Job looks like for you and assist you to find the right Job.

 Based on the skills required for the job you are willing to acquire, this option is most helpful for individuals looking for professional or personal growth required for their existing Job or build skills for future new jobs.
 Also, people with disabilities who love their jobs and yet want to learn new tasks can speak to their support provider for guidance on the kind of skills they can learn.

 3. Improved Daily Living Skills (Category Code – 15)

 ‘Improved Daily Living Skills’ if funded within your plan may assist you to undertake assessments conducted by a certified occupational therapist.
 This support can help you ensure that the kind of skills you want to learn is best suited for you and your long-term needs based on your disability.